bemson/subetha-client-wi/README.md

 ## Description

 SubEtha Window Information (or WI) is a Subetha-Client plugin that provides a spatial model of non-framed windows.
-WI publishes the window activity and metrics of each document using the plugin.
+WI publishes window activity and metrics of each document using the plugin.

+To observe WI in action, open this [visualizer demo](http://rawgit.com/bemson/subetha-client-wi/master/wi_demo_visualizer.html) in several windows.

 **Note:** Please see the [Subetha project page](https://github.com/bemson/subetha), for important background information, plus development, implementation, and security considerations.